 Value For Money

-‘Versatile’ in Lexus language means five doors, a high driving position and enough four-wheel drive ability to make it across a ploughed field or tow a trailer out of a boggy car park.
-Just the attributes boasted by the car’s direct £40,000-£50,000 luxury 4x4 rivals.
+'Versatile' in Lexus language means five doors, a high driving position and enough four-wheel drive ability to make it across a ploughed field or tow a trailer out of a boggy car park.
+Just the attributes boasted by the car's direct £50,000-£60,000 luxury 4x4 rivals.
 For a fraction more, you could have the RX L version with its third seating row.